OleDe/fogcomputing-prototyping_assignment/README.md

 docker-compose -f server/docker-compose.yml up -d
 ```
 in the parent directory and let docker compose do the work.
 This sets up two docker containers, one for the server and one for the database that persistantly stores the data received from the client.

-This can also be deployed in any VM.
+Alternatively, this can also be deployed in any VM.
 To host a Google Cloud VM, run:
 ```
 ./scripts/build_gc.sh
 ```